Pre-Zimfest Concerts in Corvallis

 Zivanai Masango will be playing at the Old World Deli.
 No cover charge, but tips welcome!

 Opening Ceremony and Free Concert

-The Opening Ceremony, led by Zimbabwean guests, will be followed by a free performance featuring one of Zimfest’s top bands, Vawachi II!
+The Opening Ceremony, led by Zimbabwean guests, will be followed by a free performance featuring Chapwititi, the dynamic youth marimba group from Eugene, OR.

 The Marimba Jam room is back this year!
-Now that Zimfest has the permanent use of several sets (thank you Margie Smith and Paul Hayes!) we feel we can offer time on the Zimfest instruments.
 Because the Zimfest schedule is so packed with activities, the only time we could find that doesn’t conflict with workshops, performances or other activities is during dinnertime!

 Marimba Jam Rules of Engagement

 - Decide as a group what to play

 - Make sure everyone who wants to play gets a chance